-Gold Medalists Aly Raisman, Simone Biles Rock Bikini In Sports Illustrated Swimsuit Issue, Celebrate Body Image
+Gold Medalists Aly Raisman, Simone Biles Rock Bikini In ‘Sports Illustrated’ Swimsuit Issue, Celebrate Body Image

 A photo posted by Sports Illustrated Swimsuit (@si_swimsuit) on

-The decorated gymnasts will help celebrate the first ever VIBES’ by Sports Illustrated Swimsuit’s event over two days: Feb.
+The decorated gymnasts will help celebrate the first-ever VIBES by Sports Illustrated Swimsuit’s event over two days, Feb.
 17-18.
 Miguel and Diplo headline the outdoor event and Houston-based chef Chris Shepherd is providing the food.
 Models that made the 2017 SI Swimsuit issue will also make appearances.

 Aly Raisman and Simone Biles are trading in their leotards for bikinis in SI Swimsuit 2017! @si_swimsuit is headed to #Houston for a music, food and culture festival at @posthtx featuring @diplo and @miguel.
 Visit the link in our bio to buy tickets.